Practical Skills. Insight. Mentorship.

 When can I complete an Attorney Practice Externship?

-- The weekly seminar and writing requirements are required to receive academic credit.
+The concurrent weekly seminar and writing requirements are required to receive academic credit.

-- Generally there are two sections offered during the academic year and one section in the summer.
+Generally there are 3 sections offered during the academic year and one section in the summer.
 This schedule may vary based on demand and staffing considerations.

 -